hpi-sam/dps.training_k/README.md

 the containers restarted accordingly.

 Keep in mind that the IP address of the server running the back- and frontend are hardcoded in the environment files.
-For the backend a simple correction of the `FRONTEND_URL` variable within the `.env.<prod/dev>` file on the server is enough, but for the frontend the
-`SERVER_URL` variable (and `VITE_SERVER_URL` variable for building without docker) has to be adjusted in the associated env file and the image has to be rebuilt and re-uploaded to the GitHub Packages registry.
+For the backend a simple correction of the `CORS_ALLOWED_ORIGINS` variable within the `backend/dps_training_k/configuration/settings.py` file on the server is enough, but for the frontend the `VITE_SERVER_URL` variable has to be adjusted in the associated env file and the image has to be rebuilt and re-uploaded to the GitHub Packages registry.

 ## Changing the project configuration